 Kids love trampolines!
 Not only are they fun, but when used regularly, studies have shown that jumping on trampolines offers many physical, health and educational benefits for kids too.
 Check out some of the benefits trampolines can offer.

-Taking your toddlers on a New Zealand road trip is a great opportunity to enjoy new sights and explore new places with your family.
-Travelling with toddlers provides a perfect opportunity to strengthen family bonds and do all the crazy things you want to do!
-Follow these travel tips for a fantastic family adventure.
+Taking your toddler and doing a road trip around New Zealand road is a great opportunity to enjoy new sights and explore new places as a family.
+Travelling with toddlers provides a perfect opportunity to strengthen family bonds as you are isolated in your own little world and can do all the crazy things you want to do!

-There are lots of fun activities you can do with coloured pasta and its easy to make at home.
+There are lots of fun kids arts and crafts activities you can do with coloured pasta and its easy to make at home.
 You can sort it, thread it, mix it, use it for simple maths, add it to a sensory box and so much more.
 Non-brand dried pasta is also very cheap to buy and comes in all sorts of shapes and sizes.

 Kids love painting with their fingers, but don't let the mess scare you!
 Sparkly finger paints are a great sensory play activity which will capture their attention longer than any other painting project!
 Check out this super easy recipe and make some sparkly finger paints at home.